thanpolas/thanpolas/README.md

 ### Hi there 👋

-I am Thanasis, a passionate software engineer with entrepreneurial traits.
+I am Thanos, a passionate software engineer with entrepreneurial traits.
 For the past 10 years I have been creating and managing engineering teams on early stage startups, helping them grow from zero to ten.

 Lately, I've been working on my own project which I will announce fairly soon.
 Until then, you can find me: